hzuslu/Bootcamp-Blogapp-Project/README.md

 These technologies provide the foundation for PETSBLOG, ensuring its functionality and performance.

+**Note**: For better viewing experience, it's recommended to use Google Chrome browser in dark mode.

 ## Contact Information
 For inquiries, feedback, or contributions, feel free to reach out: